tiby312/dinotree_alg/readme.md

 talk about avoiding copying and ByteBuffer

 # Author notes
 As I delved further and further into this passion project.
-I came to realize that I may have "bitton off more than I could chew" given my lifestyle (9-5 job + girlfriend).
+I came to realize that I may have "bitten off more than I could chew" given my life responsibilities.
 So this isn't really as "rigorous" as I would like it to be.

 talk about recursion limit

-talk about parallel pattern defeating quick select would be nice

 talk about the downside of the pointer indirection.
 The problem is that its highly dependant on where the given slice is in memory.
 If its far away from the vec of pointers, then every deref is very expensive.